K-Schubert/RAG-ML-chatbot/README.md

 		- Use retrieval tool with Agent

 ## ReAct RAG Agent
-Agents use an LLM to determine which actions to take and in what order.
+ReAct (Reasoning/Action) Agents use an LLM to determine which actions to take and in what order.
 An action can either be using a tool and observing its output, or returning a response to the user.
 Here, the LLM is used as a reasoning engine and is connected to other sources of data/knowledge: search, APIs, DBs, calculators, run code, etc.

 ![qa](media/react.png)